Adding New Connectors

 FunctionDescription

-devtools.connect(config)Spawn a process with a debug port, connect via CDP, return a handle string
+devtools.connect(config)Spawn a process with a debug port, connect via CDP, return handle, desktop — the CDP handle string and a hidden-desktop handle (nil if none was used)

 devtools.transact(handle, adapter, prompt)Send a prompt and poll for response using the adapter's selectors